baotran310702/Vocab_Hunter/README.md

 ## Getting Started

-- Run this command if you update any attribute in file able to save local.
+- Run this command if you update any attribute in file able to save local.</br>
-<strong>flutter packages pub run build_runner build</strong>
+<strong>flutter packages pub run build_runner build<strong/>

 This project is a starting point for a Flutter application.